dahafner/CookieClicker/README.md

 # CookieClicker

-Clicks as fast as possible
+Simulate mouse clicks as fast as possible
+- Used for CookieClicker